Emstawicki/cropbottommark/README.md

 ```
 #### Pseudo-benchmark
-Class was tested over x files (8.3 GiB) with avarage speed 21 files per second.
+Class was tested over 50.000 files (8.3 GiB) with avarage speed 21 files per second.
 The limitation is the maximum script execution time .
 Do not worry, even if you get an error 504 can restart the script , which skips previously cropped pictures .